 We also want to mention Thai Spices.
 You guys should know by now that I’m addicted to Pad Thai, and the Pad Thai we had at Thai Spices was one of the best we’ve had in years.
 We felt like we were back in Thailand!
 Alicia also liked her Ginger Pina Colada a lot.
 The food here is so authentic and Thai Spices has actually won the Best Sedona Restaurants Award for 15 years!

 Alicia and I had so much fun on our Sedona Girls Weekend!
 We loved driving around in our Mitsubishi Outlander, exploring the Sedona trails, checking out the Sedona wineries, and eating at some of the best Sedona restaurants.
 And of course, spending time with each other.
-Here’s to another 15 years!
+Here’s to many more years together!

 Like this post?
 Pin it for later!